Corentin-Vidick/DungeonCrawler/README.md

 ![End of game input](documentation/input-end-game.jpg)

 ### Known issues:
-- If the player inputs "Ctrl + C" during the game, it creates a keyboard interruption, ending the program.
+- If the player inputs "Ctrl + C" (or "Cmnd + C" on Mac) during the game, it creates a keyboard interruption, ending the program.
 ![Ctrl + C](documentation/control-c.jpg)
 - On Mozilla Firefox browser, emojis are cut in half
 ![Mozilla Firefox](documentation/firefox.jpg)
 - If the player fails to flee and loses against the skeleton, screen jumps straight to defeat screen.
 Difficult to follow what happened for player.
+- The game currently has 25 "rooms".
+If we try to generate more than 20 skeletons the random generation takes very long and can cause some bugs.
+For this reason the game currently ends when the player reaches the exit on level 20.

 ### Tools and technologies used

 A number of tools were used for this project:
-- Programming - Python
+- Programming - Python, Colorama
 - Software - Heroku, GitHub, GitPod, GitHub issues Link to Open Issues: https://github.com/Corentin-Vidick/DungeonCrawler/issues
 ![GitHub issues](documentation/github-issues1.jpg)